yesha46/Final-Project-IS601-Dosa-Restaurant-API-/README.md

-Dosa Restaurant Management API
+# Dosa Restaurant Management API

 This is a RESTful API backend for managing a Dosa Restaurant, built using FastAPI and SQLite.
 The API supports full CRUD operations for managing Customers, Items and Orders.
 It also loads real order data from example_orders.json file.

-Project Structure:
+## Project Structure:

-dosa_api_project contains the following files:
+The Project contains the following files:

-1. db.sqlite                SQLite database file
+1. db.sqlite
-2. init_db.py               Initializes the database with required tables
+2. init_db.py
-3. main.py                  FastAPI app with all CRUD endpoints
+3. main.py
-4. load_from_json.py        Loads data from example_orders.json into the database
+4. load_from_json.py
-5. example_orders.json      JSON dataset used to populate customers, items, and orders
+5. example_orders.json
+6. customers.json
+7. items.json
-6. README.md
+8. README.md

-How to Run the Project:
+## How to Run the Project:

 1. Install Dependencies